MeinerXd/myfirstapp/README.md

-#myApp
+#MyApp
-this is my first app
+This is my first app